ARS-toscana/test_organization_template/.github/ISSUE_TEMPLATE/test_template.md

 	- [ ] Distribution of covariates of the study population are in line with prior knowledge generated in the same database
 	- [ ] other

+If you checked anything else, please specify it here: